rolling-scopes-school/tasks/tasks/presentation.md

 **Usage of https://slides.com/ is forbidden**

 ### Passing the task
-   1. Record your speech (reminder that it has to be in English) on your phone’s camera.
-Your face has to be in the shot, while the slides don't necessarily have to be in it.
+   1. Record your speech (reminder that it has to be in English) on your **camera** (webcam, phone, video).
+Your **face has to be in the shot**, just like the **slides** if you can't edit your video in the video editing software (e.g. combine together the recording of slides and recording of your speech).
 Here's a good example - https://www.youtube.com/watch?v=JezLAu4751Y&feature=youtu.be;
   2. Upload the resulting video to your YouTube account.
 You can set the *unlisted* property for your video if you wish for no one else to see it(unless they get provided a link to the video);
   3. Add a link to your slides in the video description;
   4. Create a "presentation" branch in your private repository.
 Next up, create a markdown file named "presentation.md" and fill it with: